 The accident does not even need to be that severe to cause damage to your musculoskeletal system.
 Injuries that occur as a result of slow-speed collisions (even 5 miles per hour) can cause the cervical spine to go out of alignment, thus leading to a debilitating whiplash injury.
 Unfortunately, because fender benders are usually considered "minor" accidents, victims of such accidents typically don't consider getting treatment immediately, which can cause many problems later on in life.
 Remember, immediate care can be life-changing.

-If you have been the victim of an auto accident recently, our chiropractors, Dr. Freund and Dr. Gopaul can help you out.
+If you have been the victim of an auto accident recently, Dr. Gopaul can help you out.
 Get in touch with us today to learn about the benefits of chiropractic care for auto accident injuries!